-Xiuhtezcatl Martinez, from Boulder, Colorado, came into the world through the Aztec culture on his father's side, and an environmental activist on his mother's side.
-He was given his name which was chosen by the Aztec elders of Mexico based on the cosmology of the Aztec calendar, at six weeks old in the Black Hills of South Dakota by elders Arvol Looking Horse and Xolotl Martinez.
-Xiuhtezcatl has been Aztec dancing since he could walk and is very connected with his culture.
-He grew up participating in ceremonies and learning to respect the Earth and all life upon it.
+Xiuhtezcatl Martinez, a 13 year old indigenous environmental activist from Boulder, Colorado, came into the world through the Aztec culture on his father's side, and environmental activism on his mother's side.
+His name was chosen by Aztec elders of Mexico based on the cosmology of the Aztec calendar and given to him when he was six weeks old in the Black Hills of South Dakota by elders Arvol Looking Horse and Xolotl Martinez.
+Xiuhtezcatl has been participating in ceremonies and Aztec dancing since he could walk, and is very connected with his culture.
+He grew up learning to respect and care for the Earth and all life upon it.

-In May, 2012, he and a delegation of five youth went to Washington DC to meet with representatives from all three branches of government, expressing their concerns and working to garner the support for climate change efforts.
-Over 80 members of Congress and the Congressional Progressive Caucus publicly supported the youth delegation and their work to ensure a healthy future, despite the fossil fuels industry's efforts to place their own profits first.
+In May, 2012, he went to Washington DC to meet with representatives from all three branches of government, working to garner support for the lawsuits and a Climate Recovery Plan based on NASA scientist James Hansen’s and Bill McKibben’s work.
+Over 80 members of Congress and the Congressional Progressive Caucus publicly supported the youth delegation.

-Xiuhtezcatl continues to inspire youth and adults alike, encouraging people everywhere to become more aware and educated, and to work together to face the threats to our environment, our atmosphere and our future.
-He is a living example of one of his favorite hero's Mahatma Gandhi and reflects the change that he wants to see in the world.
+Xiuhtezcatl continues to inspire youth and adults alike, encouraging people everywhere to become more aware and educated, and to work together to face the threats to our future from our environmental and climate crises.
+Xiuhtezcatl is a living example of one of his heroes, Mahatma Gandhi, and he truly reflects the change that he wants to see in the world.